 Our acquisition of GFI may lead to a significant increase in the level of our indebtedness.
-On February 26, 2015, we successfully completed our tender offer to acquire approximately 54.3 million Tendered Shares of GFI and we issued payment for the Tendered Shares on March 4, 2015 in the aggregate amount of approximately \$331.1 million.
+On February 26, 2015, we successfully completed our tender offer to acquire approximately 54.3 million Tendered Shares of GFI, and we issued payment for the Tendered Shares on March 4, 2015 in the aggregate amount of approximately \$331.1 million.
 In December 2014, we issued our 5.375% Senior Notes in anticipation of the acquisition.
 As part of the GFI acquisition, we assumed \$240.0 million in aggregate principal amount of 8.375% Senior Notes due July 2018, and \$60.0 million in short-term borrowings related to a GFI credit facility.
 In addition, on March 13, 2015 we entered into a secured loan arrangement of \$28.2 million under which we pledged certain fixed assets as security for a loan.
 This arrangement incurs interest at a fixed rate of 3.70% and matures on April 1, 2019.
-Partially offsetting these increases to our indebtedness, on April 13, 2015, our \$150.0 million of \$8.75% Convertible Senior Notes, due April 15, 2015, were fully converted into approximately 24.0 million shares of BGC Class A common stock which were issued to Cantor Fitzgerald, L.P.
+Partially offsetting these increases to our indebtedness, on April 13, 2015, our \$150.0 million of \$8.75% Convertible Senior Notes, due April 15, 2015, were fully converted into approximately 24.0 million shares of BGC Class A common stock, which were issued to Cantor Fitzgerald, L.P.
 We may also enter into other short- or long-term financing arrangements.
 We also incurred substantial non-recurring transaction costs, including break-up fees, assumption of liabilities and expenses, and compensation expenses in connection with the GFI transaction.
+Further, in July 2015, we guaranteed the obligations of GFI under the 8.375% Senior Notes.
 The increased level of our consolidated indebtedness may restrict the ability to raise additional capital on favorable terms, and such leverage, and any resulting liquidity or credit issues, could have a material adverse effect on a combined business.